- Mental Health»

 Positive mantras - Positive mantras, or affirmations, are words or expressions we says to ourselves or out loud to help us think and feel more positive in life.
 They can be great to use but only when they're not being used to simply cover the anxiety.
 So telling yourself to be or that you're happy and calm when really you're far from it, may actually do more harm than good.
 You need to be able to believe it and we are far more likely to believe it when we have dealt with our route anxieties in a constructive way.
 I'd say start to use mantras after you've began looking into your own emotions, then perhaps use them after meditating.
 Then you'll be able to put these mantras into practice in day to day situations.
 You'll be in a calmer state and you'll actually believe yourself.
 If you use the mantras simply to try to cover or force out the negativity that's been with you for so long then I doubt they will work long-term because that way of thinking isn't sustainable.
 Remember that negativity when used in a constructive manner can be your best friend when it comes to self development and long-term progress.
 This is not to say that if you've been improving with confidence constructively and have a day where you feel negative that positive mantras will not work unless you've fully understood the negativity.
 No, not at all, I'm saying that with self understanding first and practising meditation, you are in a much better position to believe the positive mantras.
 You must be able to believe yourself.
 One of my favourite mantras I say to myself when I feel I want to or when I feel a little stressed is simply, 'love' and repeat the word love in my head for minute.
 Simple words like love, happiness and peace can be used.
 Personalise them to suit yourself.
 Don't just repeat one you've read online.
 And I always stress the expression of negative emotions first when talking about the anxiety that has taken over our lives because anxiety is usually built upon years of neglecting to look deep into our emotions.
 For example, I could be struck with doubt in my own confidence say, out and about in town, having to go to place I've never been before.
 I allow myself to feel the doubt and let it subside because I have studied the long term doubts that held me back from living a normal life.
 I can stop it from taking me away on a train of thought by bringing attention to my breath.
 I'm not denying the doubt but I am allowing it to pass.
 I can say positive words in my head to bring my focus to the positive because I'm not fighting the negative.
 And trust me doubts, down days and negative thinking will reduce the more you work on self development.
 It will stop being hard to live a positive life because you haven't denied the negative, you have simply learned to deal with it and let it go.

 Finally, it is so important that you are never made to feel like you have to compare your problems to the rest of the world.
 You ever been told you're so lucky in life and should be helping those who aren't instead of complaining?
 When comparing is encouraged, instead of helping an anxiety sufferer, it will only instill guilt and shame.
 And similarly, it so important that you do not do this to others either.
 Those destructive emotions only add to the anxiety, leaving sufferers feel more isolated and in an even worse position to help people than before.
 Helping others is a great way to challenge anxiety but we will never be able to help others until we help ourselves and deal with our own emotions.
 Have you ever felt bad because children were living in poverty and you cannot work because you have anxiety?
 Or has anyone ever tried to make you feel bad because their problems are worse than yours?
 How do you deal with this?
-Stop comparing.
-A person trying to make you compare will have destructive, negative energy within them.
+It's important to remember that a person trying to make you compare will have destructive, negative energy within them.
 They will actually be suffering with their own negative thinking.
 A happy, content person doesn't try to bring others down or make them feel bad.
-Instead of allowing what they say get to you, wish light upon them.
+Instead of allowing any new destructive thought to be born, wish light upon them.
 Wish light upon the world if and when you feel helpless.
 Allow nothing but positive energy spread from within.
 Imagine any negativity disintegrating when it comes into contact with your light.
 It does not deflect onto others, it simply disappears.
 We are strong enough to summon and spread light.
 All of us.
-Again, this will free you from the judgements of others, any negative hold anyone has over you will be gone.
+This is not to be compared to repressing any personal, long term negative thinking but a good exercise to stop any new destructive thought to be born.
+Again, this will free you from the judgments of others, any negative hold anyone has over you will be gone.
 If you find it hard to wish light upon others in this way then go back to expressing.
 Express why you find it difficult.
-But again, the more you practics this, the more natural it becomes to you.
+But again, the more you practise this, the more natural it becomes to you.
+True forgiveness is liberating.

 Did you know Kristen Stewart suffered with social anxiety?